|Nutritional Guidelines (per serving)|

 - 1/2 cup apple cider

-- Preheat oven to 350 degrees F. Place oven bag in a 2-inch deep roasting pan.
+Preheat oven to 350 F. Place oven bag in a 2-inch deep roasting pan.
 Spray the inside of the bag with cooking spray to prevent sticking.
-Add flour to bag, and shake to coat.
+Add flour to the bag, and shake to coat.

-- Optional: Combine softened butter with poultry seasoning.
-Gently lift the skin of the turkey breast away from the meat with your hands and rub all but 3-4 tablespoons of the butter mixture on the breast between the turkey and skin.
+Optional: Combine softened butter with poultry seasoning.
+Gently lift the skin of the turkey breast away from the meat with your hands and rub all but 3 to 4 tablespoons of the butter mixture on the breast between the turkey and skin.
 Note: You can skip this step, but it does make the turkey extra juicy.

-- Roast turkey 2-4 hours, depending on the size of the turkey, until an instant-read thermometer inserted in the thickest part of the turkey measures 165 F.pound A 12-15 pound turkey will take approximately 2 hours; a 20-24 pound turkey will take about 3-1/2 hours.
+Roast turkey 2 to 4 hours, depending on the size of the turkey until an instant-read thermometer inserted in the thickest part of the turkey measures 165 F pound.
+A 12 to 15-pound turkey will take approximately 2 hours; a 20 to 24-pound turkey will take about 3 and 1/2 hours.